Seek Returns logo

 Min

-Falling into the lower quartile for the Diversified Utilities industry, MGEE’s Debt-to-Equity Ratio of 0.61 points to a conservative financing strategy.
+Falling into the lower quartile for the Electric Utilities industry, MGEE’s Debt-to-Equity Ratio of 0.61 points to a conservative financing strategy.
 This results in lower financial risk but potentially limits strategic investments compared to more leveraged competitors.

-Interest Coverage Ratio
+Interest Coverage Ratio (TTM)

 AEE